iriusrisk/startleft/wiki/development/tutorials/Create-a-new-StartLeft-Processor.md

 ### Implement `slp_base` interfaces
 > **Note**: In order to simplify this tutorial, we will not implement any validation nor process loading or processing errors, but, for
-> a real implementation, yu must read the [errors management page](../Errors-Management.md) to know the errors you should
+> a real implementation, you must read the [errors management page](../Errors-Management.md) to know the errors you
+> should
 > raise in each stage of the conversion process.

 We already know the main structure of the conversion process, so we can create our own implementation classes in the production